 How many visits are required?

-At Pollock Clinics, our doctors understand your time is valuable so we make it possible to get your vasectomy done in just one single visit with our Premium Service option.
+At Pollock Clinics, our doctors understand your time is valuable so we make it possible to get your vasectomy done in just one single visit.

 Consider the multiple visits many other physicians require in order to get a vasectomy:

 - Schedule first preoperative appointment